pranavpr/cardinfo.github.io/_posts/2019-07-22-hdfc-diners-club-black-credit-card-review.md

   - Minimum transaction: Rs.
 150
   - Maxcap on weekend dining reward points: 2,000
 - Maxcap reset: Calendar month
-- Reward points can be converted to AirMiles across British Airways Executive Club (Avios), Jet Airways (JPMiles), Singapore Airlines (KrisFlyer Miles) or Club Vistara in 1:1 ratio
+- Reward points can be converted to AirMiles across British Airways Executive Club (Avios), InterMiles, Singapore Airlines (KrisFlyer Miles) or Club Vistara in 1:1 ratio
 - Rewards Points are valid only for 3 years from the date of accumulation.

 10X rewards, though temporary, keeps on getting extended every month.
 33% reward rate is unbeatable and this alone makes this card stand out from the crowd.